ayazhassan/ProjectTemplate/DISCLAIMER.md

    See “THIRD_PARTY_NOTICES” or component folders for details.

 5) TRADEMARKS
-   Names, logos, and trademarks of SDAIA-KFUPM Joint Research Center for Artificial Intelligence (JRC-AI) are NOT licensed by the License.
+   Names, logos, and trademarks of KFUPM are NOT licensed by the License.
    Do not use branding without prior written permission.

 6) NO WARRANTY; LIMITATION OF LIABILITY